Skip to main content

 [*] Autodetect RAID arrays during kernel boot

-# Select according to your RAID level (MUST select Y):
+# Select based on your RAID level (Must be Y):

 <*> RAID-0 (striping) mode # RAID 0